LiuFG/Robotics-Toolbox-ROS/readvideo_pub/readme.md

 # how to run

-copy the two folders into your ros_workspace/src, then catkin_make
+copy the ros_test package into your ros_workspace/src, then catkin_make

 finally, run: